Jiten20/ShadyMeadows-B-B/Readme.md

 | 4 | should log out and return to the login page | ✅ PASS |
 | 5 | Verify Rooms tab navigation | ✅ PASS |

+Time Limitation

+Dashboard page
+Missing Negative tescases
+should show an error with invalid credentials should not log in with empty username and password

+Missing Bonus scenario
+BONUS: Admin Rooms vs Public Homepage cross-verification

 ---

 ## ⚙️ Setup & Installation